vlrevolution/diffusion-pipe/README.md

 ```

 ### Cosmos requirements
-NVIDIA Cosmos additionally requires TransformerEngine.
+NVIDIA Cosmos (the original Cosmos video model, not Cosmos-Predict2) additionally requires TransformerEngine.
 This dependency isn't in the requirements file.
 Installing this was a bit tricky for me.
 On Ubuntu 24.04, I had to install GCC version 12 (13 is the default in the package manager), and make sure GCC 12 and CUDNN were set during installation like this:
 ```
 CC=/usr/bin/gcc-12 CUDNN_PATH=/home/anon/miniconda3/envs/diffusion-pipe/lib/python3.12/site-packages/nvidia/cudnn pip install transformer_engine[pytorch]
 ```